 As described in our CBD glossary, endocannabinoids are cannabinoid molecules produced naturally by the body and Phytocannabinoids are cannabinoids that are produced by plants.
 CBD and THC, for instance, are phytocannabinoids.

 In addition to CBD demonstrating its ability to inhibit lipid synthesis, research studies have also found that CBD has anti-inflammatory and anti-bacterial properties.
 In addition, CBD possibly also helps with hormone regulation and promotes homeostasis within the body.

 How Can I Use CBD For Acne?

-Topical creams and lotions are the most common options for treating acne and other skin conditions.
+Topical creams and lotions are the most common options of CBD for acne and other skin conditions.
 Topicals can be applied directly to the skin and are ideal for spot treatments as needed or as a preventative.
-Our recommended list of CBD creams, lotions and topicals can help you find a product from a reputable company.
+Our recommended list of CBD creams, lotions and topicals can help you find a CBD for acne product from a reputable company.

 Taking CBD internally may also be able to help reduce acne by regulating systems within the body such as hormones.
-Reduced stress, improved sleep, and other factors can contribute to a reduction in acne.
-And CBD oil may be able to help those as well.
+Reduced stress, improved sleep, and other factors can contribute to a reduction in acne and CBD oil for acne may be able to help those as well.
 A sublingual CBD oil or oral capsule would be ideal in these cases.